hansfilipelo/netem/README.md

 ```
 Usage:
-      ./bin/netem arguments
+      /usr/local/bin/netem arguments

 --loss-rate-dl= / --loss-rate-ul=
       Specify the loss rate on the down-link/up-link given in percent.
-1-3% on down-link in rare cases but mostly below 1% by an order of magnitude.
-Up-link rarely sees loss in cellular networks.

 --delay-dl= / --delay-ul
       Specify the delay in ms on the down-link/up-link.